Weaning: The End of One Mom's Breastfeeding Era - Baby Chick

 Share

 It was never really a conscious choice—to become an extended breastfeeder.
-I’m someone who buys Little Debbie and doesn’t shop in the organic section.
-So for me to become the mom who did something like nurse past 12 months was an unlikely outcome.
+I buy Little Debbie and don’t shop in the organic section.
+So, for me to become the mom who did something like nurse for the past 12 months was an unlikely outcome.
 Yet there I was this summer in emotional shambles.
 Staring my fourth son in the eyes as I thought I was weaning and nursing him for the last time.
-He was approaching his second birthday and I knew it was time—by society’s standards for sure.
-And definitely in my mind too.
+He was approaching his second birthday and I knew it was time—by society’s standards, for sure.
+And definitely in my mind, too.
 But my stomach was aching as I wrestled with the thought.
-“Am I really strong enough for weaning and to make this the last time?”
-Clearly, my heart wasn’t as settled as my mind.
+“Am I strong enough for weaning and making this the last time?”
+My heart wasn’t as settled as my mind.

 It just felt so definite.
 So gloomy.
 So final.
 To close a BIG chapter of my life just because he was getting old.
 Who considers a two-year-old “old” anyway?
-Definitely not me.
+Not me.
 And I had only weaned my other sons when I knew I was pregnant.
 And I most definitely was not pregnant this time.
-So choosing to wean because I just wanted to felt foreign.
+So, I chose to wean because I just wanted to feel foreign.
 And actually kind of selfish.
 In some twisted way.

 But that afternoon, I rocked him to sleep without letting him nurse.
 He cried the whole time, asking if he could.
-I cried the whole time, telling him no. Then once he fell asleep, I sent a super dramatic text (that I felt from the core of my being) to my friends that read . . .
+I cried the entire time, telling him no. Then, once he fell asleep, I sent a super dramatic text (that I felt from the core of my being) to my friends that read . . .

 “10 years…2 months…5 days….THE END OF AN ERA . . .
 For this amount of time, I have either been pregnant or breastfeeding back to back.
 And it ends today.”
 Insert Cry face.
 Cry face.
 Cry face.